pfrazee/dat-profile-site/README.md

   reverse:  Boolean?, if true will provide oldest first
   metaOnly: Boolean?, provide file-entry descriptors instead of reading content
   type:     String?, a filter on the type of broadcast.
 Does not work with 'metaOnly==true'.
+  timeout:  Number?, the timeout for each operation.
+Default 5000.
+(Note: There are multiple operations.)
 }) => /* [
   {
     author: DatProfileSite, the broadcast author